 Photo Taken by Dr. Larry Crumpler

-The most recent volcanic activity occurred at several volcanoes in the center of the field in the vicinity of Capulin Mountain, where lava flows moved down what are essentially modern drainages.
-Recent work by geologists from College of Santa Fe and Northern Arizona University, in conjunction with the Park Service (Sayre et al, 1995; Stroud, 1996), has resulted in new age dates indicating that Capulin Mountain erupted approximately 56,000 to 62,000 years ago, somewhat earlier than the reported age of the famed Folsom paleosite (~11,000 years ago).
+The youngest volcanic activity occurred in the center of the field in the vicinity of Capulin Mountain.
+Here lava flows traveled down what are essentially modern drainages.
+Recent work by geologists from College of Santa Fe, Northern Arizona University, and the Park Service (Sayre et al, 1995; Stroud, 1996), yielded age dates showing that Capulin Volcano erupted approximately 56,000 to 62,000 years ago, somewhat older than the reported age of the famed Folsom paleosite (~11,000 years ago).
 Capulin Mountain is a classic cinder cone with associated small volumes of lavas flows.
 It is similar in size and morphology, and probably eruptive characteristics, to Paricutin volcano, Mexico which erupted in 1943.